 There is also the difficulty of sensor range.
 The sensor doesn't give values lower than 2.2 mmol/L. If the sensor values are more than 1.7 mmol/L lower than blood glucose, it can't detect hypoglycemia anymore.
 If the sensor gives LO (lower than 2.2 mmol/L), it means in reality lower than 4.2 mmol/L when it's readings are 2 mmol/L too low.
 So it can be 4.2 mmol/L (nothing to worry about) are 1.4 mmol/L (at the border of getting unconscious.)
 If a sensor readings consistently diverges so much from the blood glucose, you shouldn't use the sensor anymore.

 Getting a replacement from Abbott can give difficulties.
-Although they easily replace sensors that fall off, they do very difficult when you want a replacement because of poor readings.
+Although they easily replace sensors that fall off, they can be very difficult when you want a replacement because of poor readings.
 Probably they think that the sensors are always so bad, so that replacement doesn't make a difference.

 Here is a list of restrictions, based on a dutch e-mail I received from Abbott: